Currently, all in-person City events and meetings are cancelled or postponed until further notice.

 - Notary and Fingerprint Services Suspended

-- Licensing and Permitting Services Suspended
+- Licensing Services Suspended

 - Extension of Licensing Deadlines: All business licenses, single family, and multi-family licensing issued by the City that would expire during the current State of Maryland emergency will be extended until the 30th day after the state of emergency is lifted.